Wind-protocols/wind-protocol-doc/docs/Token.md

 # Who owns it?

-The  distribution are no pre-mint, no vc but only free-mint and through proof of work by the community memebers.
+ All the socs are distributed with the principle of for the betterment of the community.There are no pre-mint, no vc rounds or seed rounds.
+Only free-mint through proof of work by the community memebers.

 # Governance.
   The Wind DAO governs itself via the Solcrystol, the decentralized governance framework that supports the ecosystems of Wind.
 The DAO follows a proposal process to vote on how the Ecosystem Fund will be distributed earning from Wind native programs to promote a diverse and self-sustaining ecosystem.